-- (1) An Aviation Meteorological Service Provider must establish procedures to notify the users of the applicant's meteorological services of relevant operational information and of any change in the operational status of each meteorological office or facility listed in the applicant's operation Manual. - (2) The provider must ensure that the procedures established under paragraph (a) require - (a) the operational information for each of the applicant's meteorological services that support the Oman air navigation system or an air traffic service to be forwarded to the Aeronautical Information Service for publication in the Aeronautical Information Publication Oman; and

-(b) the users of a meteorological office or facility to be notified without delay of any change in the operational status of the meteorological office or facility if the change may affect the safety of air navigation.
-For those meteorological offices and facilities published in the Aeronautical Information Publication Oman, the information concerning any change to their operational status must be forwarded to the Aeronautical Information Service for the issue of a NOTAM.
+- (1) An Aviation Meteorological Service Provider must establish procedures to notify the users of the applicant's meteorological services of relevant operational information and of any change in the operational status of each meteorological office or facility listed in the applicant's operation Manual. - (2) The provider must ensure that the procedures established under paragraph (1) require - (a) the operational information for each of the applicant's meteorological services that support the Oman air navigation system or an air traffic service to be forwarded to the Aeronautical Information Service for publication in the Oman AIP; - (b) the users of a meteorological office or facility to be notified without delay of any change in the operational status of the meteorological office or facility if the change may affect the safety of air navigation.
+For those meteorological offices and facilities published in the Oman AIP, the information concerning any change to their operational status must be forwarded to the Aeronautical Information Service for the issue of a NOTAM.